ecotaxa/uvpec/README.md

 ### How to use the package?

 In order to use `uvpec` and train classification models for plankton (UVP6) images, you have to create a `config.yaml` file.
 Don't panic, you have an example of such a file in your cloned repository in `uvpec/uvpec/config.yaml`.
 In the latter, you need to specify 2 things : some input/output information and the parameters for the gradient boosted trees algorithm (XGBoost) that will train and create a classification model.

 For the input/ouput (io), you need to specify:
   - An output directory, where the model and related information will be exported
-  - An image directory, where your well organized folders with plankton images are.
-Ideally, the folders' name (your organisms) should already exist in EcoTaxa.
-There is a csv in the cloned repository that you can check
+  - An image directory, where your well organized folders with plankton images are: it is the training set.
+The plankton images must be sorted by taxonomist classes into subfolders.
+Each subfolder is named by the class's name and contains images from only its taxo class.
+Ideally, the class' name should already exist in EcoTaxa.
+There is a csv in the cloned repository that you can check.
+If you have a custom training set independent from EcoTaxa, you should replace this csv by a file corresponding to the classes of your training set : csv file with 2 columns, one for a int ID and one for the class name.
   - The name of your features file.
 If it does not already exist, it will be created so give it a great name !

 Then, for XGBoost parameters, you need to specify: